 Including alternative dispute resolution clauses in legislation

-Litigation can be expensive, time consuming, and can damage relationships.
-In appropriate cases the negative consequences of litigation can be reduced by providing for Alternative Dispute Resolution (“ADR”) processes in a statutory scheme.
+Litigation can be expensive, time consuming, and damage relationships.
+In appropriate cases, the negative consequences of litigation can be reduced by providing for Alternative Dispute Resolution (ADR) processes in a statutory scheme.

 ADR is a generic term for any form of dispute resolution other than proceedings in a court or a tribunal, and usually involves an independent third party.
-A range of procedures are available and are discussed in more detail on pages 400 to 410 of the 2001 edition of the Guidelines.
+A range of procedures are available and are discussed in more detail on pages 400 to 410 of the 2001 edition of the LAC Guidelines on Process and Content of Legislation.
 The most common procedures are mediation, expert evaluation, arbitration, and adjudication.
 Each process has distinguishing characteristics that have to be considered before including them in a statutory ADR scheme.

-ADR has a number of advantages over litigation, both in process and in outcome.
-It is more flexible and generally less confrontational than court proceedings, and enables the parties to have a greater say in the process.
-It is usually faster and cheaper than court litigation, and also has a greater scope for confidentiality.
-While court proceedings are generally limited to giving effect to legal rights, ADR processes may allow parties to reach settlements that meet other needs, for example by receiving an apology or explanation.
+ADR has advantages over litigation, both in process and in outcome.
+It is more flexible and generally less confrontational than court proceedings, and it enables the parties to have a greater say in the process.
+It is usually faster and cheaper than court litigation, and has a greater scope for confidentiality.
+While court proceedings are generally limited to giving effect to legal rights, ADR processes may allow parties to reach settlements that meet other needs, for example by enabling the parties to receive an apology or explanation.

-ADR processes should complement, but not exclude, the ability to bring court proceedings.
-They can take place before, and in some cases during, court proceedings.
-ADR already features in a number of New Zealand statutes.
+ADR processes should complement, but not exclude, the ability of the parties to bring court proceedings.
+ADR can take place before, and in some cases during, court proceedings.
+ADR already features in a number of New Zealand Acts.
 The Arbitration Act 1996 is one of the most prominent.
 It sets out a generic set of rules that apply to arbitrations in New Zealand.
-A number of other Acts incorporate ADR procedures into their statutory scheme to varying degrees.
+Many other Acts incorporate ADR procedures into their statutory scheme to varying degrees.

 ADR provisions should be included in legislation where the potential nature of the dispute is suitable for determination by ADR.

 Not all disputes can be appropriately addressed by ADR.
-The resolution of criminal charges, determining points of law, or cases that require a determination of critical disputed facts will not generally be suitable for ADR.
-ADR will not be appropriate where important issues of public policy are at stake, the dispute relates to the content of legislation, a dispute over the meaning of legislation exists, fundamental rights or allegations of abuse of power are involved, or the outcome sought by one of the parties is outside the powers of the decision maker concerned.
+The resolution of criminal charges, determination of points of law, or cases that require a determination of critical disputed facts are not generally suitable for ADR.
+ADR is not appropriate if important issues of public policy are at stake, the dispute relates to the content of legislation, a dispute over the meaning of legislation exists, fundamental rights or allegations of abuse of power are involved, or the outcome sought by one of the parties is outside the powers of the decision maker concerned.

-The form of ADR adopted should help to achieve the policy objective and be appropriate having regard to the nature of the dispute and the issues in question.
+The form of ADR adopted should help to achieve the policy objective and be appropriate to the nature of the dispute and the issues in question.

-- Facilitative processes (facilitation, negotiation, mediation): Involve an impartial third person with no advisory or determinative role who provides assistance in managing the process of dispute resolution.
+- Facilitative processes (facilitation, negotiation, mediation)—These involve an impartial third person with no advisory or determinative role who provides assistance in managing the process of dispute resolution.

-- Evaluative processes (conciliation, expert evaluation, case appraisal): Involve an impartial third person who investigates the dispute, advises on the facts and possible outcomes, and assists in its resolution.
+- Evaluative processes (conciliation, expert evaluation, case appraisal)—These involve an impartial third person who investigates the dispute, advises on the facts and possible outcomes, and assists in its resolution.

-- Determinative processes (adjudication, arbitration, expert determination): Involve an impartial third person who investigates the dispute and makes a determination that is legally enforceable.
+- Determinative processes (adjudication, arbitration, expert determination)—These involve an impartial third person who investigates the dispute and makes a determination that is legally enforceable.

 Some key issues to consider, when deciding which process is appropriate for a particular scheme, are noted below.

-- Control over participation and process: How flexible or formal should the process be?
+- Control over participation and process—How flexible or formal should the process be?
 How much of the process should the parties determine?
-What are the consequences (if any) of refusing to engage in, or withdrawing from, the process once commenced?
+What are the consequences (if any) of parties refusing to engage in, or withdrawing from, the process once commenced?

 Further detailed discussion on selecting the appropriate form of ADR can be found on pages 400 to 410 of the 2001 edition of the Guidelines.

 The flexibility of ADR is one of its great strengths.
-However, if not properly constrained by the legislation the processes and outcomes adopted may not accord with the original policy objective and may, in some cases, undermine it.
-The PCO has produced model ADR clauses that should be used when designing an ADR process.
+However, if not properly constrained by the legislation, the processes and outcomes adopted may not accord with the original policy objective and may, in some cases, undermine it.
+The Parliamentary Counsel Office has produced model ADR clauses that should be used when designing an ADR process.